82nd Infantry Regiment "Torino": Organization

-The Command and Logistic Support Company fields the following platoons: C3 Platoon, Transport and Materiel Platoon, Medical Platoon, and Commissariat Platoon.
 The regiment is equipped with Freccia wheeled infantry fighting vehicles.
 The Maneuver Support Company is equipped with Freccia mortar carries with 120mm mortars and Freccia IFVs with Spike LR anti-tank guided missiles.

-Each of the regiment's three fusiliers companies consists of three platoons, which each field four Freccia IFVs and 44 soldiers: three of the Freccia IFVs carry a crew of three and a rifle squad of eight men, while the fourth Freccia IFV carries a crew of three, a maneuver support team of six and the platoon commander with his radio operator.
+Each of the regiment's three fusilier companies consists of three platoons, which each field four Freccia IFVs and 44 soldiers: three of the Freccia IFVs carry a crew of three and a rifle squad of eight men, while the fourth Freccia IFV carries a crew of three, a maneuver support team of six and the platoon commander with his radio operator.